anujshah108/instArt/configuration.md

 Make sure you have a Personal Team and App Developer Account (Free is Okay).

-iPHONE is Unlocked and then plug in.
+iPhone is unlocked and then plug in.

-Set a personal team for all four targets in XCode.
+Set a Personal Team for all four targets in XCode.

-Then allow the app to build and once that is done select your phone in the upper right hand corner.
+Then allow the app to load and once that is done select your phone in the upper right hand corner.

 Then press the build or play button.